 - After 3 hours dough will become puffy and dotted with bubbles.
 Transfer it to a well-floured surface and sprinkle dough with a little flour.
 Using a scraper fold dough over 10-12 times & shape into a rough ball.

-- Place on a parchment paper-lined baking sheet and cover with a towel.
+- Place on a parchment paper-lined baking sheet (not wax paper) and cover with a towel.
 Let stand on counter top for 35 minutes.

 - Meantime place a disposable 6-cup muffin pan or other small pan in the oven, making sure there is room for the baking pan - if not place the small pan on a lower rack.
 Preheat oven to 450° F.